Woopaa: Unleash the Beast Series

 On December 4, 2022, Woopaa was successfully ridden by 2016 PBR world champion Cooper Davis for 91.75 points in the Championship Round to win the second event of the 2023 UTB season in St. Louis, Missouri.
 The bull was marked 44.50 points for this out.

 On December 10, 2022, Woopaa was ridden by Sandro Batista in the Championship Round of the third event of the 2023 UTB season in Minneapolis, Minnesota, for 91.25 points, while Woopaa was given 44.25 points.

 On January 29, 2023, Woopaa was ridden by Thiago Salgado in the Championship Round of the ninth event of the 2023 UTB season in Indianapolis, Indiana, for 88.25 points.
 Woopaa was given 43 bull points.

 On March 12, 2023, Woopaa was rematched with José Vitor Leme in the Championship Round of the fifteenth event of the 2023 UTB season in Milwaukee, Wisconsin.
 He bucked him off in 6.39 seconds and received a bull score of 45.5 points.
 Altogether, Woopaa and Leme matched up four times, and this fourth rematch was the only time in which the bull bucked off the rider.
 This would also turn out to be the final out of Woopaa's bucking career.

 Retirement

 On March 20, 2023, it was announced by Woopaa's owners that he was officially retired and would now stand at stud for breeding with cows.
 At the age of six, he was retired relatively early compared to other superstar bucking bulls.

+Larry Barker, Woopaa's owner, died on January 8, 2026, at the age of 74.